dnsimple/dnsimple-support/content/articles/change-payment-details.markdown

 # Change Your Payment Details

-You can change the credit card you use to pay your DNSimple subscription, domain registrations and SSL certificates any time you want.
+You can change the credit card you use to pay your DNSimple subscription, domain registrations and SSL certificates at anytime.

 <div class="section-steps" markdown="1">
 To update your payment details: